kushalchawla/CaSiNo/data/README.md

 # Notes

-If you want to work with the participant demographics and personality attributes, please email us at kchawla@usc.edu
+For more information, please refer to the original dataset paper published at NAACL 2021 (https://aclanthology.org/2021.naacl-main.254.pdf).

+You can also reach out to us at kchawla@usc.edu (Kushal Chawla).